Rules you must follow if your septic tank or small sewage discharge treatment plant releases (discharges) liquid to a surface water.

 If any part of the building your treatment plant serves is within 30 metres of a public sewer, the Environment Agency will not allow you to start a new discharge from a sewage treatment plant under the general binding rules.

-If you are building a development of more than one property, this distance must be multiplied by the number of properties, eg if there are 3 properties then the distance will be 3 x 30 metres = 90 metres.
+If you are building a development of more than one property, this distance must be multiplied by the number of properties.
+For example, if there are 3 properties then the distance will be 3 x 30 metres = 90 metres.

 To find out if there is a public sewer near your property, contact your local water company.

-If there is a good reason why you can’t connect to the sewer (eg there is a river or a hill in the way) then you must apply for a permit so that the Environment Agency can decide whether to allow you to use a sewage treatment plant instead.
+If there is a good reason why you cannot connect to the sewer (for example, there is a river or a hill in the way) then you must apply for a permit so that the Environment Agency can decide whether to allow you to use a sewage treatment plant instead.
 Contact the Environment Agency to find out what information you will need to put in your application.

 Building regulations and planning approval